gfkpth/NLP_fakenews_detector/presentation/MusaHoehn_fake_news.md

 ##

-- logistic regression model offers best performance here
+- logistic regression model offers best performance among tested options
+- practical: using py files to avoid notebook consistency issues with git
+- VS Code offers the option of generating jupyter-like cells with `# %%`

+## Outlook/reflection

+  - further experimentation with vectoriser settings
+  - actually implement lemmatisation (oops)
 - some confusion in our raw performance results.csv
   - some RandomForest models seemed to perform better than final model, but probably due to earlier mistakes in preprocessing?
   - lesson: also note changes to preprocessing or cleanly reset logging files

-### Collaboration

-- used py files to avoid notebook consistency issues with git
-- VS Code offers the possibility of generating jupyter-like cells with `# %%`

 ##